Skip to content

 A typical skills-classification cycle takes six months from skill extraction to internal-mobility communication.
 The lag between skill emergence on the job and recognized skills-tag in the HRIS is typically 9-14 months - a 40+ employee who acquires a new skill is systematically late in being matched to internal-mobility opportunities versus a younger peer with the same actual skill.

-The problem is not the time effort.
-It is what happens between the steps: systematic skills-equity analysis across protected classes, documentable rationales for the Title VII + Equal Pay Act burden of proof reversal, competency-cluster consistency validation, ESCO + O*NET + Lightcast taxonomy auditability, and a defensible audit-trail when an EEOC or EHRC pattern-and-practice investigation arrives.
+The problem is not the time it takes.
+It is what happens between the steps: no systematic equity analysis across protected classes, no documented rationale for a Title VII challenge, no competency-cluster consistency check, no auditable taxonomy reference, and no defensible audit trail when an EEOC or EHRC pattern-and-practice investigation arrives.

 EU AI Act Annex III(4)(b) task-assignment-personal-traits high-risk